$3.11 Billion in Sales Expected for TE Connectivity Ltd (NYSE:TEL) This Quarter

-Analysts expect TE Connectivity Ltd (NYSE:TEL) to report sales of $3.11 billion for the current quarter, Zacks Investment Research reports.
-Six analysts have provided estimates for TE Connectivity’s earnings.
-The highest sales estimate is $3.14 billion and the lowest is $3.08 billion.
-TE Connectivity posted sales of $3.35 billion in the same quarter last year, which suggests a negative year-over-year growth rate of 7.2%.
-The business is expected to issue its next quarterly earnings report on Wednesday, January 22nd.
+Wall Street analysts expect TE Connectivity Ltd (NYSE:TEL) to report $3.11 billion in sales for the current fiscal quarter, according to Zacks.
+Six analysts have issued estimates for TE Connectivity’s earnings.
+The lowest sales estimate is $3.08 billion and the highest is $3.14 billion.
+TE Connectivity reported sales of $3.35 billion during the same quarter last year, which indicates a negative year-over-year growth rate of 7.2%.
+The firm is expected to issue its next earnings results on Wednesday, January 22nd.

-According to Zacks, analysts expect that TE Connectivity will report full-year sales of $12.98 billion for the current fiscal year, with estimates ranging from $12.90 billion to $13.04 billion.
-For the next year, analysts anticipate that the firm will post sales of $13.63 billion, with estimates ranging from $13.41 billion to $13.83 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research firms that that provide coverage for TE Connectivity.
+According to Zacks, analysts expect that TE Connectivity will report full year sales of $12.98 billion for the current year, with estimates ranging from $12.90 billion to $13.04 billion.
+For the next financial year, analysts anticipate that the company will report sales of $13.63 billion, with estimates ranging from $13.41 billion to $13.83 billion.
+Zacks Investment Research’s sales averages are a mean average based on a survey of analysts that that provide coverage for TE Connectivity.

-TE Connectivity (NYSE:TEL) last issued its earnings results on Wednesday, October 30th.
-The electronics maker reported $1.33 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.31 by $0.02.
-The firm had revenue of $3.30 billion for the quarter, compared to the consensus estimate of $3.27 billion.
+TE Connectivity (NYSE:TEL) last announced its quarterly earnings results on Wednesday, October 30th.
+The electronics maker reported $1.33 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.31 by $0.02.
+The business had revenue of $3.30 billion during the quarter, compared to analysts’ expectations of $3.27 billion.
 TE Connectivity had a net margin of 13.71% and a return on equity of 18.20%.
-The business’s revenue was down 6.0% on a year-over-year basis.
-During the same quarter in the prior year, the firm posted $1.35 earnings per share.
+The firm’s revenue for the quarter was down 6.0% compared to the same quarter last year.
+During the same quarter in the prior year, the company posted $1.35 EPS.

-In related news, EVP John S. Jenkins sold 9,835 shares of the stock in a transaction that occurred on Thursday, December 12th.
-The shares were sold at an average price of $94.11, for a total transaction of $925,571.85.
-Following the transaction, the executive vice president now owns 45,430 shares in the company, valued at $4,275,417.30.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, Director Terrence R. Curtin sold 34,853 shares of the stock in a transaction that occurred on Thursday, December 12th.
-The shares were sold at an average price of $94.11, for a total transaction of $3,280,015.83.
-Following the transaction, the director now owns 164,332 shares in the company, valued at approximately $15,465,284.52.
-The disclosure for this sale can be found here.
-0.80% of the stock is owned by corporate insiders.

-A number of institutional investors have recently modified their holdings of the stock.
-Evoke Wealth LLC bought a new position in TE Connectivity during the third quarter valued at approximately $142,000.
-Millennium Management LLC bought a new position in TE Connectivity during the third quarter valued at approximately $2,610,000.
-Man Group plc increased its holdings in TE Connectivity by 21.4% during the third quarter.
-Man Group plc now owns 50,583 shares of the electronics maker’s stock valued at $4,714,000 after buying an additional 8,915 shares during the last quarter.
-Squarepoint Ops LLC increased its holdings in TE Connectivity by 1,838.9% during the third quarter.
-Squarepoint Ops LLC now owns 102,701 shares of the electronics maker’s stock valued at $9,570,000 after buying an additional 97,404 shares during the last quarter.
-Finally, Voloridge Investment Management LLC purchased a new stake in TE Connectivity during the third quarter valued at approximately $6,626,000.
-Institutional investors own 90.66% of the company’s stock.

 The business also recently disclosed a quarterly dividend, which was paid on Friday, December 6th.
-Investors of record on Friday, November 22nd were given a dividend of $0.46 per share.
+Shareholders of record on Friday, November 22nd were issued a $0.46 dividend.
 The ex-dividend date of this dividend was Thursday, November 21st.
-This represents a $1.84 dividend on an annualized basis and a yield of 1.93%.
-TE Connectivity’s dividend payout ratio (DPR) is 33.15%.
+This represents a $1.84 annualized dividend and a yield of 1.93%.
+TE Connectivity’s dividend payout ratio (DPR) is presently 33.15%.

+In other TE Connectivity news, EVP John S. Jenkins sold 9,835 shares of the company’s stock in a transaction on Thursday, December 12th.
+The shares were sold at an average price of $94.11, for a total value of $925,571.85.
+Following the completion of the transaction, the executive vice president now directly owns 45,430 shares in the company, valued at approximately $4,275,417.30.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Terrence R. Curtin sold 34,853 shares of the company’s stock in a transaction on Thursday, December 12th.
+The stock was sold at an average price of $94.11, for a total transaction of $3,280,015.83.
+Following the completion of the transaction, the director now owns 164,332 shares of the company’s stock, valued at $15,465,284.52.
+The disclosure for this sale can be found here.
+0.80% of the stock is currently owned by corporate insiders.

+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Morgan Stanley increased its stake in shares of TE Connectivity by 4.8% in the 2nd quarter.
+Morgan Stanley now owns 933,757 shares of the electronics maker’s stock worth $89,434,000 after acquiring an additional 43,022 shares in the last quarter.
+Andra AP fonden increased its stake in shares of TE Connectivity by 20.0% in the 3rd quarter.
+Andra AP fonden now owns 67,100 shares of the electronics maker’s stock worth $6,252,000 after acquiring an additional 11,200 shares in the last quarter.
+Evercore Wealth Management LLC bought a new position in shares of TE Connectivity in the 2nd quarter worth about $269,000.
+Signaturefd LLC increased its stake in shares of TE Connectivity by 3.3% in the 3rd quarter.
+Signaturefd LLC now owns 8,553 shares of the electronics maker’s stock worth $797,000 after acquiring an additional 273 shares in the last quarter.
+Finally, Virtu Financial LLC bought a new position in shares of TE Connectivity in the 3rd quarter worth about $703,000.
+Institutional investors and hedge funds own 90.66% of the company’s stock.

 TE Connectivity Ltd., together with its subsidiaries, manufactures and sells connectivity and sensors solutions in Europe, the Middle East, Africa, the Asia-Pacific, and the Americas.
 The company operates through three segments: Transportation Solutions, Industrial Solutions, and Communications Solutions.